Articles from 2026

 Mirth Connect, what happened?
 Here's What Comes Next.

 Mirth democratized healthcare integration.
 Then NextGen acquired it, and the world moved on.
-After 12 years of building on top of it, here's what the next generation of integration tooling looks like — and why it was inevitable.
+What the next generation of integration tooling looks like, and why the transition was inevitable.

 Product Evals in Three Steps (That You'll Actually Do)

 Most teams skip evals because the process feels overwhelming.
-Here is the three-step framework that makes eval-driven development achievable: label a small dataset, calibrate an LLM evaluator to human judgment, then iterate configs against the harness.
-No excuses left.
+The three steps that make eval-driven development achievable: label a small dataset, calibrate an LLM evaluator to human judgment, then iterate configs against the harness.

 Table Stakes for Pragmatic Development Using LLMs